 Our first hotel was the Chateau Lacombe located in the downtown area.
 We had a nice suite with a good view of the city skyline and it was a short walk from many of the city’s highlights, including Rogers Place and the River Valley Park.
 Chateau Lacombe is also home to La Ronde, Edmonton’s only revolving restaurant which offers panoramic views from the 24th floor.

 Our second hotel, the Metterra Hotel is located on Whyte Avenue in the center of Old Strathcona.
 We had a standard room but the location was perfect for us to explore the area on foot and it was close to a number of shops, restaurants, and theaters.
 Our stay included complimentary breakfast, free valet parking, and a daily complimentary wine and cheese tasting hour!
 These were amazing extras and we highly recommend making time to attend the wine and cheese hour each evening before dinner.

-You can also check Airbnb and similar alternatives to Airbnb if you are wanting to stay in a room or apartment in Edmonton.
+You can also check Vrbo and similar alternatives to Airbnb if you are wanting to stay in a room or apartment in Edmonton.
 You can also find serviced apartments, camping, caravan parks, and other options in the city.

 Edmonton’s many nicknames?

 The city of Edmonton goes by a lot of possible nicknames, such as The Big E, Oil Capital of Canada (official slogan/nickname), Canada’s Festival City, The Chuck, The City of Champions, E-Town, Gateway to the North, Canada’s magpie capital, and River City.

 You’ll also see a lot of local people just writing YEG or yeg to refer to Edmonton, especially on social media, which is in reference to the city’s airport code.
 Similarly Calgary (Alberta’s largest city) regularly goes by yyc, its airport code.